Why are we slashing foreign aid when it can help stop the boats?

 Later, as immigration minister, I took measures to stop people hiding in the backs of lorries, and more recently, I voted and spoke in favour of the Rwanda plan, set out by the former Conservative government.

 There is no single magic bullet to stop boats crossing the English Channel.
-But one key part of an effective strategy is to reduce the incentives for people to climb into those boats in the first place – to offer a stick as well as a carrot.
+But one key part of an effective strategy is to reduce the incentives for people to climb into those boats in the first place – to offer a carrot as well as a stick.

 As powerful new research from the Kiel Institute for the World Economy shows, well-targeted aid provides that incentive for someone to stay in their home country and abandon dreams of fleeing to Europe.
 It tackles the root causes of the problem, with benefits to us and would-be asylum seekers.